dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

     * reduce(key2, list(value2)) → list(key3, value3)
     * Reducer Final phase (tears down the reduce task and outputs the reduce state to HDFS if required)

-To perform a total order sort, one needs to override the default shuffle behavior by providing a custom partitioner, a custom sort specification (e.g., numeric/alphanumeric increasing decreasing, and a combiner (note: a combiner is not required for a total order sort but make the MapReduce job more efficient).
+To perform a total order sort, one needs to override the default shuffle behavior by providing a custom partitioner, a custom sort specification (e.g., numeric/alphanumeric increasing decreasing, and a combiner Note that a combiner is not required for a total order sort but makes the MapReduce job more efficient).

 ![Total Order Sort, Step 1](images/anatomyMR.png)